 How to Know Divorce Is Right For You

 Whatever the month, the decision to divorce is personal and made for many different reasons.
 Many times, the decision is made on the spur of the moment out of frustration or anger, and no action is taken.
 Other couples realize they want to save their marriage and make decisions to improve their situation such as counseling or making relationship changes.
-And for others, they remain steadfast in their decision to divorce and consult a divorce attorney.
+And for others, they remain steadfast in their decision to divorce and consult an attorney.

 Accurate information about family law, divorce, laws and unique case precedents in your state, is vital information you need before deciding to divorce your spouse.
 If you are considering ending your marriage, you should consult a New Jersey attorney before you decide to divorce.